Introduction | Methods and Qualifiers | Levees and Dams | Definitions | Sources | Special Thanks | Site Credits | Legal

 - Population, Ethnicitiy, Housing, Income: U.S. Census

 - Property Value: U.S. Environmental Protection Agency (EPA)

 - Map tiles by Stamen Design, under CC BY 3.0.
 Data by OpenStreetMap, under CC BY SA.

 To our project partner for social vulnerability analysis, the University of South Carolina Hazards and Vulnerability Research Institute.

-To NOAA’s Coastal Services Center, which has provided high-accuracy coastal elevation data, consistent courtesy, and leadership with its Sea Level Rise Viewer, a map tool Surging Seas strives to complement.
+To NOAA’s Office for Coastal Management, which has provided high-accuracy coastal elevation data, consistent courtesy, and leadership with its Sea Level Rise Viewer and Coastal Flood Exposure Mapper – mapping tools Surging Seas strives to complement.

 To officials at the Environmental Protection Agency (EPA) and the Federal Communications Commission (FCC), who provided guidance regarding their extensive public geospatial datasets.

 To Climate Central’s financial supporters for this project: The Schmidt Family Foundation, The Kresge Foundation, The Rockefeller Foundation, and Island Foundation.